Kimserey/BlogArchive/20180113_steps_toward_leadership.md

 __Being a leader isn't about being the alpha__

 Another stereotype has been anchored in Software development with the fallacy of successful Software being built in less than a week by 3 or 4 developers working 24 hours a day.
-Although those are nice story to tell, most of the Software aren't built in this manor nor should they be.
-This comes in hand with the fallacy of overtime, the more overtime we do, the more task we can complete.
+Although those are nice stories to tell, most of the Software aren't built in this manor nor should they be.
+This comes in hand with the fallacy of overtime, the more overtime we do, the more work we can complete.
 Unfortunately all the experiences I have seen shows the opposite.
 The more overtime someone is doing, the less productive she became.

 - Leading isn't about staying late at the office,
 - It isn't about being the first at reaching the office in the morning,